Arizard/less-coffee-hugo/content/posts/aws-bedrock-hackathon-2024/index.md

 In my opinion, our use case is a good fit: it doesn't require 100% correctness, it will always have human oversight, and the end goal is not to replace a person, but rather to show the prospect the potential value they could unlock from our _Hire_ product.

-Also, as you will read about below, it will automate a _mundane_ task which would have been difficult to achieve without a language model.
+Also, as you will read about below, it will automate a mundane task for which automation was difficult prior to the popularity of large language models.

 **Any new technology (Gen AI, Blockchain, etc.) is only worth using if you can't achieve the same outcome without it.**